-For some, she was a film star that embodied all the complexity of being German in the last century.
-For others, the was a part of their fantasies.
-For me, she was a movie icon, and this is why I decided to visit Marlene Dietrich grave in Berlin-Friedenau once I discovered where it was located.
+For some, she was a film star who embodied all the complexity of being German in the last century.
+For others, it was a part of their fantasies.
+For me, she was a movie icon, so I decided to visit Marlene Dietrich’s grave in Berlin-Friedenau once I discovered where it was located.

 The III.
 Städtischer Friedhof Stubenrauchstraße is a state-owned cemetery that was created back in 1881 when Friedenau was still a rural community.
 It was expanded a few times until it reached its current size in 1912.